Getting started with Gengo

-To check your configuration, open WPML->Translation Management and switch to the Multilingual Content Setup tab.
+To check your configuration, open WPML->Settings and switch to the Multilingual Content Setup tab.
 Locate the Translation Pickup mode section and note the selected option.

 If you have selected Translation Service will deliver translations automatically using XML-RPC, the translation will be delivered to your website automatically when it is ready in Gengo.
 This means you simply wait until the translation is complete.

 If you have selected The site will fetch translations manually, each time you want to download translations, you must first open Translations Dashboard (WPML->Translation Management) and click the Check status and get translations button at the top of the page.

 The current job status is visible on the Translation Jobs tab under the Status column.